Shubhvrat/HoverMe/README.md

 # HoverMe
-HoverMe is a simple application built using HTML,CSS and JavaScript Please find below atached video
+HoverMe is a simple application built using HTML,CSS and JavaScript Please see below atached video